puppetlabs/puppet-docs/source/references/glossary.markdown

 :   The "name variable" or "namevar" is an attribute of a resource used to determine the name of that resource.
 Typically, namevar is not specified since it is synonomous with the title of the resource.
 However, in some cases (such as when referring to a file whose location varies), it is useful to specify namevar as a kind of short-hand.

 **node (definition)**
 :   A manifest component consisting of a collection of classes and/or resources to be applied to an agent node.
 The target agent node is specified with a unique identifier ("certname") that matches the specified node name.
 Nodes defined in manifests allow inheritance, although this should be used with care due to the behavior of dynamic variable scoping.
+Sometimes called a "node statement."

 **node scope**
 When nodes are defined in manifests (either directly or via a regular expression), they create their own local scope.
 Variables declared in this local "node scope" will override top-scope variables.
 (Note that <a id="External Node Classifier">ENCs</a> assign variables at top scope, and do not introduce node scopes.)